How to make a Windows Defender Offline scan

 - You use Windows 10, but you cannot log in because of a malware infection.
-In this situation, skip the next section of this guide, and go to the one after it.
+In this situation, skip to the last section of this tutorial.

-- You use Windows 7, and Windows 8.1, and you want to use Windows Defender Offline to scan for malware and remove it if any it is found.
-In this situation, skip the next section of this guide, and go to the one after it.
+- You use Windows 7, and you want to run a Windows Defender Offline scan for malware and clean any threats that are found.
+In this case, skip to the last section of this article.

-How to use a Windows Defender Offline scan to clean nasty viruses in Windows 10
+How to make a Windows Defender Offline scan in Windows 10

-You see a list with all the scanning options that are offered by Windows Defender.
-Choose "Windows Defender Offline scan" and press Scan now.
+Then you get to see a list of all the scanning options offered by Microsoft Defender Antivirus.
+Select "Microsoft Defender Offline scan" and press the Scan now button.

-You are asked to save your work because Windows Defender Offline scan will restart your device to scan your Windows 10 computer or device.
-If you have any opened documents and apps, save them and close them first.
+You are then asked to save your work because the Microsoft Defender Antivirus needs to restart your Windows 10 PC.
+If you have any open documents and apps, save and close them first.
 Then, click or tap Scan to continue.

 Next, you get a notification that "You're about to be signed out" and that your PC "will shut down in less than a minute."
 Close the notification and wait for your PC or device to restart.

-After that, Windows 10 boots in a recovery environment and starts Windows Defender Offline.
-This process may take a few minutes, so be patient.
+Then, Windows 10 boots in a recovery environment and starts Microsoft Defender Offline.
+The Windows Defender Offline scan process may take a few minutes, so be patient.

-If nothing wrong is found, your PC or device restarts and loads Windows 10 again, like it usually does.
+If nothing bad is found, your PC or device restarts and loads Windows 10 again, like it usually does.

-How to use Windows Defender Offline to clean malware in Windows 7, Windows 8.1, or Windows 10 (when it is not booting)
+How to use Microsoft Defender Antivirus to run a Windows Defender Offline scan in Windows 7 or Windows 10 (when it's not booting)

-The first thing you have to do is download the correct Windows Defender Offline version for your PC or device.
-Go to this web page: Help protect my PC with Windows Defender Offline.
-Scroll to the bottom and download the 32-bit or the 64-bit version of Windows Defender Offline, depending on the type of Windows that you have.
-If you don't know which version you have, read this tutorial: What version of Windows do I have installed?
+The first thing you have to do is download the correct Microsoft Defender Offline version for your PC.
+Go to this web page: Help protect my PC with Microsoft Defender Offline.
+Scroll to the bottom and download the 32-bit or the 64-bit version of Microsoft Defender Offline, depending on the type of Windows that you have.
+If you don't know which is the one you have, read this tutorial: What version of Windows do I have installed?
 (5 methods).

-You can also use the download links we provide, but we cannot guarantee that Microsoft will never change them:
+You can also use these direct download links, but we cannot guarantee that Microsoft will never change them:

-- Download Windows Defender Offline - 32-bit version
+- Download Microsoft Defender Offline - 32-bit version

-- Download Windows Defender Offline - 64-bit version
+- Download Microsoft Defender Offline - 64-bit version

 You download a file named mssstool32.exe or mssstool64.exe.

-The next step is to burn Windows Defender Offline to a CD or DVD, copy it to a USB flash drive or save it using a ".iso" disc image that can be used on the PC that is infected with malware.
+The next step is to burn Microsoft Defender Offline to a CD or DVD, copy it to a USB flash drive, or save it as an ISO disc image that can be used on the PC infected with malware.
 Keep in mind that you should have about 250-300 MB of storage space available.
-The Windows Defender Offline wizard says that you only have to have 250 MB of storage space, but we have found this not to be true.
-We tested this tool several times and it always required at least 300 MB of space.
+Note that, although Microsoft rebranded this tool and now calls it Microsoft Defender Offline, the tool that you get using this method still uses the old Windows Defender Offline name.

-Run mssstool32.exe or mssstool64.exe, press Yes when you see a UAC prompt and use the wizard to install Windows Defender Offline on the media you want to use.
-The wizard starts by informing you about the things you need.
-Read the information displayed and then click Next.
+Run mssstool32.exe or mssstool64.exe, press Yes when you see a UAC prompt, and use the wizard to install Windows Defender Offline on the media you want to use.
+The wizard starts by informing you about the things you need: 250 MB of storage space and a blank CD, DVD, or a USB flash drive.
+Read the information displayed, and then click Next.

 Read the license terms of the Windows Defender Offline, and press "I accept."

 If you have more than one flash drive plugged in, select the flash drive you want to use and press Next.
 Then, you are informed that Windows Defender Offline needs to reformat the flash drive before the installation can continue.
-Make sure that you do not have any critical data on it and then press Next to continue.
+Make sure that you don't have any data on it that you might still need, and then press Next to continue.

-Windows Defender Offline downloads all the files it needs, it formats the USB flash drive and copies its files to it.
-This process takes a while, and it downloads around 275 - 300 MB of files.
+Windows Defender Offline downloads all the files it needs, formats the USB flash drive, and copies its files to it.
+This process takes a while, and it downloads around 250 MB of files.

-When the process has finished, you are informed.
-Press Finish and you can start using Windows Defender Offline to disinfect other computers and devices.
+When the process has finished, press Finish, and you can start using Windows Defender Offline to disinfect other computers and devices.

-Now it is time to use Windows Defender Offline.
-Plug your USB flash drive or CD/DVD into the infected computer and configure it to boot from the drive/disc.
-During the boot procedure, a mini-Windows kernel is loaded which, in turn, loads Windows Defender Offline.
+Now it's time to use Windows Defender Offline.
+Plug your USB memory stick or CD/DVD into the infected computer and configure it to boot from the drive/disc.
+During the boot procedure, a mini-Windows kernel is loaded, which, in turn, loads Windows Defender Offline.

-Did you clean Windows from viruses with Windows Defender Offline?
+Did you clean your Windows PC from viruses with Microsoft Defender Offline?